Democracy & Elections Executive Branch Lawfare News

 Put simply, we will work to cut through the noise and help guide people as to what issues are genuinely of concern and how to understand those issues on a granular level.

-Our comparative advantage in this regard is that we run sophisticated and detailed legal analyses that are well-researched, non-partisan and not vitriolic.
-We are committed to not being alarmist but we also have different views among us about how alarmed to be.
+Our comparative advantage in this regard is that we run sophisticated and detailed legal analyses that are well researched, nonpartisan, and not vitriolic.
+We are committed to not being alarmist, but we also have different views among us about how alarmed to be.
 We air these differences regularly and respectfully.

-Even as we continue its work on national security and law issues related to the presidency, we will continue to provide coverage of the numerous other issues core to Lawfare's mission.
-U.S. interests are diverse and complicated and the legitimate national security concerns of the country don’t go away just because the executive branch is posing challenges of its own at home.
+Even as we continue our work on national security and law issues related to the presidency, we will continue to provide coverage of the numerous other issues core to Lawfare's mission.
+U.S. interests are diverse and complicated, and the legitimate national security concerns of the country don’t go away just because the executive branch is posing challenges of its own at home.
 Our commitment to covering conflicts abroad, international law, international alliances, domestic extremism, artificial intelligence, cybersecurity, disinformation, as well as many other issues will not flag because of a concurrent concern for preserving democratic institutions and processes.
 To see how Lawfare’s work has an impact across a broad range of topics, check out the October 2024 Impact Assessment

 All of this costs money.
 As a 501(c)(3) nonprofit organization, the Lawfare Institute depends on charitable donations to cover those costs.
 Roughly 30 percent of our annual budget comes from reader support.
 There is simply no way for us to grow to meet the moment without the support of our readership.